BlessedArchie/malaria-symptoms-triage-helper/README.md

 - Reduce delays in treatment for severe cases
 - Support (not replace) frontline health workers in prioritising who needs attention first

-We use a Random Forest Classifier, benchmarked against a Logistic Regression baseline, to classify urgency level while keeping the model interpretable enough to explain its reasoning to non-clinical users.
+I use a Random Forest Classifier, benchmarked against a Logistic Regression baseline, to classify urgency level while keeping the model interpretable enough to explain its reasoning to non-clinical users.

 **Important note:** This tool is a triage-support prototype only.
 It does not diagnose malaria or any other illness — it suggests when a patient may want to seek care based on reported symptoms.